 If you complete a summer internship, you have a much better chance of getting selected for an Air Force JAG position.

 What is the Air Force looking for in candidates?

-Get the basics right.
-Show that you can follow the simple directions in the application.
+You’ll want to show that you can follow the simple directions in the application.
 Your motivational statement is very important.
 Show why you want to join the Air Force, highlight your commitment to service, leadership skills, and adaptability.
 Leadership skills are very important to the Air Force and they want to see a pattern of leadership throughout your life.
-You can show that by highlighting that you were the president of club in high school, college, and law school.
-If you decide you want to apply (and you are a Notre Dame student or alumn) contact me and I can help you craft a great motivational statement and overall application.
-If you attend another law school, please reach out to your law school’s career services office.
-I do not respond to emails from students from other law schools.
+It is strongly recommended, although not required, that you submit a writing sample (work product is best) and letters of recommendation.

 What does the Army do?